Are you looking for the best call to action examples that will inspire your customers to take action?

 Show Benefits and Use Social Proof

 Another excellent method for spicing up your call to action is showing a tangible benefit or relying on social proof.
-Showing your audience a tangible benefit for your call to action usually (but not always) involves offering a discount or promotion.
+Showing your audience a real benefit for your call to action usually (but not always) involves offering a discount or promotion.

 The most common type of social proof for CTAs is leveraging fear of missing out (FOMO).
 Fear of missing out is a phenomenon that occurs in most consumers and is super powerful.